Mary Stevens Hospice Patient & Carers Privacy Notice (as at 23 Nov 21)

 Whether we disclose this information to anyone else

-We may however share your data with other healthcare professionals in the course of any treatment we provide for you.
+- We may however share your data with other healthcare professionals in the course of any treatment we provide for you.
+We may also share your data with the Care Quality Commission (CQC) at their request during their unannounced inspections.

 If you are someone named by the patient as a carer/contact